fedeval/storefront-backend-api/README.md

 ### Installing dependencies ###

 After cloning the repo, all the project dependencies can be installed using npm:

 ```
 npm install
 ```

 ### Running the server ###

-To execute the application use the following command in terminal:
+To execute the API code use the following command in terminal:

 ```
 npm run start